AphasiacSS/MordhauDuep/README.md

 # MordhauDupe
 **THIS IS FOR HORDE**
-Must Install AutoHotKey for this macro to work;
-when AutoHotKey is installed just douple click the file to run it;
+Must Install AutoHotKey for this macro to work when AutoHotKey is installed just douple click the file to run it

-You are welcome to upgrade the Macro but do not distribute the Macro;
-If to many people start using this macro the devs will patch it out;
+You are welcome to upgrade the Macro but do not distribute the Macro If to many people start using this macro the devs will patch it out

-Have fun!;
+Have fun!

-Vanilla button to activate is Home;
+Vanilla button to activate is Home

 1. have a weapon in hand
 2. die